eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-libraries.md

 ---
-title: How Does a Probabilistic Programming Framework Work?
+title: How Does a Probabilistic Programming Libraries Work?
 excerpt:
 tags:
   - probabilistic programming